 Drumlines are percussion ensembles and are particularly common in US High Schools and Colleges, as well as Drum and Bugle Corps, and Indoor Percussion Ensembles.
 This group percussion unit consists of snare drums, bass drums, tenor drums (sets of 3, 4, or more drums), and cymbals.
 Drumlines are a common feature of Marching Bands and Pit Bands.
 (The latter being a stationary ensemble commonly featured at school and college sporting events).

-In music, and simply put; dynamics are determined by how hard or soft we play a note.
+In music, dynamics are determined by how hard or soft we play a note.
 See also Dynamic Strokes.
-Understanding dynamics is critical in becoming a musical drummer, and we discuss this at length in Drum Set Instruction Lesson 20 (Module 1), as well as other videos along the way.
+Understanding dynamics is critical in becoming a musical drummer.

-This term is given to cymbals that are used for special effects outside the realms of regular crashes, rides and hi-hat cymbals.
+This term is given to cymbals that are used for special effects outside the realms of regular crash, ride, and hi-hat cymbals.
 Good examples would be splash cymbals and china cymbals.
 Some cymbals have gadgets attached such as tambourine jingles or rivets, and some even have holes in them to give them a very distinctive sound.
 They all reside in the effects family of cymbal.

 A term used to describe very light playing, usually on the bass drum, and often in a "jazz" context.